 Types of Warehouse and Factory Worker Injuries

-Those who work in warehouses and factories are can be injured in a host of different ways.
+Those who work in warehouses and factories are and can be injured in a host of different ways.
 Here are some of the more common types of injuries:

 - Back injuries including herniated discs.
 These injuries are often sustained from heavy lifting either in a single incident or over time.